Great Barrier Reef Marine Park: Managing authority

 The Great Barrier Reef Marine Park Authority (GBRMPA) is responsible for the care and protection of the Great Barrier Reef Marine Park.
 It uses a range of tools to manage the marine park including Acts and Regulations, zoning plan, plans of management, traditional owner agreements, partnerships, stewardship and best practice, education, research and monitoring and reporting.
 It issues permits for various forms of use of the marine park, and monitors usage in the park to ensure compliance with rules and regulations associated with the park.
 GBRMPA is funded by Commonwealth Government appropriations and an environmental management charge levied on the permit-holders' passengers.
-Currently this is A$6.00 per day per passenger (to a maximum of $16.50 per trip).
+Currently this is A$8.50 per day per passenger (to a maximum of $16.50 per trip).

-In May 2022 the Darumbal people were officially recognised as the traditional custodians of an expanse of ocean covering 36,606 km2 off the Central Queensland Coast, making it the largest Traditional Use of Marine Resources Agreement (TUMRA) on the reef.
-The agreement created a partnership with GBRMPA and Queensland's Department of Environment and Science.
+In May 2022, the Darumbal people were officially recognised as the traditional custodians of an expanse of ocean covering 36,606 km2 off the Central Queensland Coast, making it the largest Traditional Use of Marine Resources Agreement (TUMRA) on the reef.
+The agreement created a partnership with GBRMPA and Queensland's Department of Environment, Tourism, Science and Innovation.
 The occasion was marked by a ceremony on the beach at Emu Park.